sexyglitterbug/gottafuckemall/traits_reference.md

 # Traits
-When you're prompted to input a pokemon species, you can input "x" to say "give me a random pokemon".
+When you're prompted to input a pokemon species, you can input `x` to say "give me a random pokemon".
 You can add qualifiers to this, which will refine the possible results.
-For example, inputting "x[bodysize_large+cocksize_large]" will give you a random pokemon with a large body and large cock.
+For example, inputting `x[bodysize_large+cocksize_large]` will give you a random pokemon with a large body and large cock.

 The symbol `+` will separate terms that must be matched in order for a pokemon to be considered.
 The symbol `;` can be used to create a list of traits where, if any of those traits match, the entire term matches.
 For example,